Updated Nov. 1, 2:51 p.m.

 Twenty-five year incumbent U.S. Sen. Dianne Feinstein is running for re-election against California state Sen. Kevin de León, who notably received the state Democratic Party’s endorsement.
 Still, Feinstein outpaces de León in name recognition and fundraising.
 She finished first in the June 5 primary with 44 percent of the vote compared to de León's 12 percent.

 There are several hotly contested congressional races in California this year.
 Seats that were solidly Republican are suddenly up for grabs and could determine which party controls the U.S. House of Representatives.
 These Republican districts include those held by representatives Darrell Issa, Jeff Denham, Steve Knight, Ed Royce, Dana Rohrabacher, Mimi Walters and David Valadao.
-Learn more about them in our podcast Keys to the House.

 Here’s our guide to the 11 propositions on the November ballot, including measures that would give cities more freedom to enact rent control and a repeal of the gas tax.